willwaugh-git/willwaugh-git/README.md

 ## Why by function

-The forward-deployed engineer model — someone embedded in a customer's environment, building against their actual constraints rather than a modern AI architecture — is not going to stay in engineering.
+The forward-deployed engineer model — someone embedded in a customer's environment, building against their actual constraints— is not going to stay in engineering.
 The same role is forming in marketing, sales, finance, operations, product and HR.

 The distance between what a model does in a demonstration and what it does inside a working process is not closed by a better model.
 It is closed by someone who knows the function well enough to specify its failure modes in advance.
-These specialized FDEs or SMEs or AI consultants, will build the next trillion dollar business.
+These specialized FDEs or SMEs or AI consultants will build the next trillion-dollar business.

 Those failure modes are domain-specific, and they diverge more than the shared underlying model suggests.
 A misfired personalized outreach loses a deal.
 A misclassified journal entry costs a restatement.
 Same capability, materially different system around it — different gates, different requirements, different definition of an acceptable error.